Modern Māori Architecture

 The use of timber in Māori architecture has a long history of tradition, which is continued in the modern day.

 The vernacular of Māori architecture is traditionally expressed through timber.
 Traditionally, wood was harvested from the forest through a process of great respect.
 Karakia (prayers) were offered to Tanemahuta, God of the forest, before a tree was felled for human use.
-The wood was then carved and embellished with images of taniwha (supernatural creatures) and other intricate designs that referenced the history of the area and its people.

 In Māori communities today, this reverence for nature continues, with karakia (prayers) offered for the harvesting of food or flax for weaving, as well as for the use of wood.
 While timber will often be felled and harvested commercially from a plantation forest, and its use will often take on a more minimalist aesthetic, echoes of these traditional elements are also evident in the design and specification of timber in modern Māori architecture.